 We’re looking for people want to talk about men, and want to better understand the rapidly changing roles that are happening in the 21st century.
-If writing about the trials, the tribulations, and the joys of manhood appeals to you, we’d love for you to become a regular blogger.
+If writing or creating videos (or any kind of multi-media) about the trials, the tribulations, and the joys of manhood appeals to you, we’d love for you to become a regular blogger.
 You will get a terrific platform (the total network is steadily growing, but right now gets almost 8 million pageviews a month) and an opportunity to help shape not only The Good Men Project itself, but the conversation about men in the world.
 There really is no limit to what you can blog about, as long as it relates in some way to things that men in today’s modern world care about (And trust us, that’s a whole lot of things).
 We are also looking for humor, insights, and raw honest truths.
 But mostly we’re looking for your own unique voice.
 First person narratives that lead to some deeper, universal understandings are always welcome here.
 Check out our about page if you want to learn more about who we are and how we’ve grown.

 Virtually any well-written post about anything you can imagine that relates to men in the 21st century is something we’d consider publishing.

-Photo: isaimoreno / flickr
+photo: mayeesherr / flickr